Big screen bonanza for Cork as Film Festival opens for 67th year

 It’s the 67th incarnation of Ireland’s oldest film festival, which has been rolling out the red carpet on Leeside since 1956, along the way weathering controversies, recessions, and even a pandemic.

-The 2022 event was officially opened by Deputy Lord Mayor of Cork, Councillor Derry Canty, while West Cork-based patron David Puttnam sent a recorded message.
+The 2022 event was officially opened by Deputy Lord Mayor of Cork, Councillor Derry Canty, on a rainy night in the city, while West Cork-based patron David Puttnam sent a recorded message.

 Welcoming attendees at the Opera House, festival director and CEO Fiona Clark said: "Our aim is to bring the best cinema from around the world to Cork each year, giving audiences the opportunity to see these fantastic films first and on the big screen.”